-Our mission: The Friends of Hellhole Canyon (FOHC) supports the preservation of, and responsible recreation within, the Hellhole Canyon Open Space Preserve and nearby open spaces.
+Our mission: The Friends of Hellhole Canyon (FOHC) supports the preservation of, and responsible recreation within, the Hellhole Canyon Open Space Preserve in Valley Center and nearby open spaces.

 LATEST NEWS